JacquesWhite/MapReduce/README.md

 # MapReduce
-Map Reduce project for **Distributed Computing Infrastructure Engineering** class at University of Warsaw
+Map Reduce project for **Engineering Distributed Infrastructure** class at University of Warsaw